-The principal objective of the SHAR-Q is to optimize the storage capacities deployed in the grid with the help of a peer-to peer interoperability network that connects neighbourhooding RES+Storage ecosystems into a collaboration framework.
+Its principal objective is to optimize the storage capacities deployed in the grid with the help of a peer-to peer interoperability network that connects neighbourhooding RES+Storage ecosystems into a collaboration framework.